Caffeine Anhydrous vs. Caffeine in Coffee: Is There Any Difference?

 Your body — primarily the liver — actually metabolizes caffeine almost entirely to theobromine, paraxanthine, and theophylline (3).
 Hence, very little caffeine ever makes it into the urine.

-Physiologically speaking, caffeine and its related methylxanthines act as adenosine receptor antagonists, as well as acetylcholinesterase (ACE) and phosphodiesterase (PDE) enzyme inhibitors (4).
+Physiologically, caffeine and its related methylxanthines act as adenosine receptor antagonists, as well as acetylcholinesterase (ACE) and phosphodiesterase (PDE) enzyme inhibitors (4).

-Without making this too complicated, caffeine works primarily by binding enzymes and adenosine receptors, thereby blocking their actions.
+In simpler terms, caffeine works primarily by binding enzymes and adenosine receptors, thereby blocking their actions.
 These are molecules that normally "put the brakes" on your CNS.
 Therefore, caffeine and other natural methylxanthines are "stimulants" since they speed up neural activity.

 As far as your neurons can tell, caffeine is indistinguishable from the adenosine your body naturally produces on its own.
 Pretty neat, right?
 Caffeine is a master of disguise!